Current models made in modern or baroque format:

 Looking for a smaller cello model, I turned to Joseph Guarneri 'filius Andrea' and focused my attention on making a proportionally smaller version of the instrument held in London's Royal Academy of Music - a robust model that would preserve its generous proportions even if redrawn at a sligthly reduced size.
 My 'filius Andrea' cello is my smaller cello when compared to my 'Testore' - a centimeter shorter in body length, but as broad across the bouts.
 The big difference is in string length, which contributes more directly to its ease of play - a crucial element to cellists who might be looking for an instrument more available to their reach.

 The 'Casals' is based on the great virtuoso's instrument.
 The one made by Gofriller.
 The one he recorded the Suites on.
 The recording which changed everything.
 I have a lot to say about this instrument - its subtle beauty, its importance as a cultural object - but I'd overwhelm the page.
 In brief, it is the smallest in body length and breadth of my cellos but it has a string length longer than my 'filius' model.
 The compactness of size coupled to the higher tension produces something almost pugilistic in terms of its tonal output - punchy indeed - and if my versions sound even half as good as the original, I consider myself lucky.
 But it is also quite moving to make this cello: To touch the feet of Gofriller, Bach, and Casals, it is a dedication to those who played it and to those who play it now, a tribute not only to those who made it, but to those who over the years altered it, kept it, and restored it.
 And though we often try to distill the greatness of great things to a single point of origin, perhaps as a matter of convenience, it is not so easy to single out who is to blame for this instrument's great success.
-In this what seems to me its profound refusal of our attempts to attribute any singular responsibility for its existence, we might all be seen to somehow contribute to or share in the beauty its brought.
+In this, what seems to me its profound refusal of our attempts to attribute any singular responsibility for its existence, we might all be seen to somehow contribute to or share in the beauty it's brought.
 This project a special reminder to me why I love this work.

 The Peter of Venice is based on the cello once owned by Rostropovich.
 I made a bench-top copy of it years ago and then made a few more.
 It is a monster of a model and it takes a player that really wants to get up and on top of it.
 A bit challenging with long corners that take some negotiating, but still, it's a magnificent thing.